Not all airlines are created equal.

 Don’t go on a trip without a travel insurance.

 Get it at the time of booking your flights, if you’re going to buy several separate flights.
-To insure yourself against possible changes in your travel itinerary.
+To insure yourself against possible changes.

 Read the small print before buying an insurance.